-Who we areWe’re a committed group within Hope Valley Climate Action focusing on improving energy efficiency and expanding green energy generation – two essential elements in the drive to achieve net-zero CO² emissions by 2050.
+We’re a small but committed group within Hope Valley Climate Action focusing on the promotion of energy efficiency, sustainable building and green energy generation, all three of which we view as essential elements in the drive to achieve the UK’s goal of net-zero carbon emissions by 2050.